stevehanstudio/graph-ui-clone/README.md

 ## Deployment

 I've set this project up to deploy to Github pages.
-To deploy
+To deploy, first edit package.json.
+The homepage key is current set to https://stevehanstudio.github.io/graph-ui-clone.
+Change stevehanstudio to your Github username.
+You can also change graph-ui-clone to another name if you like.
+Next run the commands:

 ```
 npm run predeploy
 npm run deploy